Beyond-the-bus-factor/resilience-resources/resources/legacy-checklist.md

 ## Testing your preparation

-Don't just fill this out and forget it.
+Don't fill this out and forget it.
 Test it:

 - [ ] Take a week completely off and unreachable - does everything keep running?
 - [ ] Have someone else deploy a release using only your documentation
-- [ ] Ask your trusted contacts to access your master document - can they actually do it?
+- [ ] Ask your trusted contacts to access your core document - can they actually do it?
 - [ ] Review and update this checklist every six months
 - [ ] When things change (new services, new people), update immediately

 ## What this checklist won't do

-This checklist won't make your absence easy.
+This checklist won't make your absence less challenging.
 It won't eliminate the grief or the disruption.
 It won't replace the knowledge in your head or the relationships you've built.

 What it will do is give your project a fighting chance to survive and your successors a place to start.